TamimEhsan/clings/website/content/usage/index.md

 ## Continuing On

-Once you've completed Rustlings, put your new knowledge to good use!
+Once you've completed Clings, put your new knowledge to good use!
-Continue practicing your Rust skills by building your own projects, contributing to Rustlings, or finding other open-source projects to contribute to.
+Continue practicing your Rust skills by building your own projects, contributing to Clings, or finding other open-source projects to contribute to.

-> If you want to create your own Rustlings exercises, visit the [**community exercises**](@/community-exercises/index.md) page 🏗️
+> If you want to create your own Clings exercises, visit the [**community exercises**](@/community-exercises/index.md) page 🏗️